Gwillyn/Python-Writing-Tips/README.md

 Instead of writing ```'Something: ' + thing```, you cna use an f-string to write it like: ```f'Something: {thing}'.```
 The ```f``` needs to be written before the string, and the variable being interpolated is written in curly ```{}``` braces.

+# Luhn Algorithm
+A formula used to validate a variety of identification numbers.